christophersjchow/blog/src/content/blog/archive/jumba-vps-rails-setup.md

 date: 2010-11-18
 ---

+_*This post is extremely old and contains outdated information.
+It is being kept only for historical purposes.*_

+---

 The [Jumba VPS'](http://www.jumba.com.au/vps) are a great affordable way to get a VPS for testing and basic hosting.
 However, setting up a VPS is not easy and I ran into a few road blocks getting Rails running on my server.
 I decided to